cayennes/cayennes.github.com/yarncraft/combination.markdown

 way symmetry works it ends up oriented the other way.

-The disadvantage of combination knitting is that knitting instructions assume that all of your stitches are oriented so that the front leg is always in front and that you always knit through the front leg.
+The disadvantage of combination knitting is that knitting instructions assume that all of your stitches are oriented so that the leading leg is always in front and that you always knit through the front leg.
 Here are some of my explanations on how to deal with this difficulty.
 I often assume that you have access to good instructions for knitting the